rocket-pool/smartnode-install/README.md

 rocketpool --host example.com --user username --key /path/to/identity.pem service install
 ```

-If your platform does not support automatic dependency installation, use the `-d` option to skip this step (e.g. `rocketpool service install -d`).
+If automatic dependency installation is not supported on your platform, use the `-d` option to skip this step (e.g. `rocketpool service install -d`).
 Then, manually install [docker engine](https://docs.docker.com/engine/install/) and [docker-compose](https://docs.docker.com/compose/install/).

 ### Manual